-Digitate evaluated all three systems based on multiple parameters: hard factors such as performance metrics (data volumes handled, response behavior, etc), scalability, availability and functional features (support for various data types, multiple relationships between nodes, bi-directional relationships, etc.), as well as soft factors like user community and market presence.
+Digitate conducted an evaluation based on multiple parameters: hard factors such as performance metrics (data volumes handled, response behavior, etc), scalability, availability and functional features (support for various data types, multiple relationships between nodes, bi-directional relationships, etc.), as well as soft factors like user community and market presence.

 “We finally chose Neo4j because we are very serious about our product and we wanted a technology that we could trust for the long term,” Iyer said.
 “Neo4j has a leading market share in the graph market and a good thriving community, which gave us the confidence that this is the way to go.
 The Neo4j community was a huge benefit as part of the total package.”